rendy-it/osticket-prereqs/README.md

 </p>
 <p>

-- Then click on "Turn Windows features on or off"
+- Then click on "Turn Windows features on or off".

 </p>